flexudy-pipe/sentence-doctor/README.md

     * Prefix_Context: "Hallo!
 Mein Name ist John", Postfix_Context: "Januar 1990 geboren."
     * Output: "John und ich bin im Jahr 1990 geboren"
 * Possibly sentence level spelling correction -- Although this is not the intended use.
+ * Input: "I went to church **las yesteday**" => Output: "I went to church last Sunday".

+# 4. Disclaimer
+Note how we always emphises on the word *attempt*.
+The current version of the model was only trained on **150K** sentences from the tatoeba dataset: https://tatoeba.org/eng.
+(50K per language -- En, Fr, De).
+Hence, we strongly encourage you to finetune the model on your dataset.
+We might release a version trained on more data.